-Activist Art on a World Stage
+Activist Art on a World Stage 1920-1948, Confidence and Crisis

-Background
+Background Information

 Sculptor Augusta Savage was a key figure of the Harlem Renaissance and the first Black woman in America to open her own gallery.
 Classically trained at the Cooper Union School of Art, Savage helped establish a new narrative and identity for 20th-century Black Americans.
 Savage created spaces for Black students in Harlem to study and exhibit art, and her own work combated the racism and visual stereotypes that were pervasive in imagery of the Jim Crow Era.
-Savage was one of only 12 woman artists commissioned to create a work of art for the 1939 World's Fair.
-Her 16-foot sculpture The Harp drew inspiration from the song Lift Every Voice and Sing, which is often referred to as the Black National Anthem.
+Savage was one of only twelve women artists commissioned to create a work of art for the 1939 World's Fair.
+Her 16-foot sculpture The Harp drew inspiration from the song "Lift Every Voice and Sing," which is often referred to as the Black National Anthem